DavidLivingstoneHini/DavidLivingstoneHini/README.md

 - 🔭 Learning new skills is very pivotal for me, I want to expand my learning curve by accepting new challenges.

-- 🌱 I have major interests in deep learning, AI, embedded systems and web & mobile application development.
+- 🌱 I have major interests in machine learning & AI, embedded systems, web & mobile application development.

 # 📝 Latest Blog Posts